-Trump Calls Off Eagles Visit Over Anthem Dispute
+Trump Calls Off Event for NFL’s Eagles, Cites Anthem Dispute

-WASHINGTON (AP) — Digging deeper into a culture war that he’s repeatedly stoked, President Donald Trump on Monday called off a visit by the Philadelphia Eagles to the White House Tuesday, citing the dispute over whether NFL players must stand during the playing of the national anthem.
+WASHINGTON (AP) — Digging deeper into a culture war that he’s repeatedly stoked, President Donald Trump called off a visit to the White House by the Philadelphia Eagles, citing the dispute over whether NFL players protesting racial injustice must stand during the playing of the national anthem.

-He said the team wanted to send a smaller delegation, but “the 1,000 fans planning to attend the event deserve better.”
+He said the team wanted to send a smaller delegation Tuesday, but “the 1,000 fans planning to attend the event deserve better.”

-Instead, Trump said he would be hosting “a different type of ceremony,” featuring the United States Marine Band and the United States Army Chorus, that “will honor our great country, pay tribute to the heroes who fight to protect it, and loudly and proudly play the National Anthem.”
+Instead, Trump said he would be hosting “a different type of ceremony,” featuring the U.S. Marine Band and the U.S. Army Chorus, that “will honor our great country, pay tribute to the heroes who fight to protect it, and loudly and proudly play the National Anthem.”

+None of the Eagles took a knee during the anthem in 2017.

+One of the people set to attend the ceremony told The Associated Press less than half of the team’s 53-man roster planned to go.
+The person spoke on condition of anonymity due to the sensitive nature of the decision.

+“Disinviting them from the White House only proves that our President is not a true patriot, but a fragile egomaniac obsessed with crowd size and afraid of the embarrassment of throwing a party to which no one wants to attend,” Kenney said.

+Last week, Eagles safety Malcolm Jenkins said he would not attend the ceremony because he didn’t want to be part of a photo op and wanted “to avoid being used as any kind of pawn.”
+In addition to Jenkins, defensive end Chris Long was the most outspoken player against going.
+Quarterback Carson Wentz had planned to attend.

-It remains unclear exactly what prompted the change of plans.
+It was unclear exactly what prompted the change of plans.
 The White House did not immediately respond to questions about what had sparked the decision and why the circumstances were different from other events honoring winning teams, which some players have boycotted.

-The team did not immediately respond to requests for comment.
+Late Monday, though, Trump wrote on Twitter that “Unfortunately, only a small number of players decided to come, and we canceled the event.”

+Several players asked about Trump’s decision not to host them declined to respond.
+The Eagles issued a statement without directly addressing the White House cancellation.

+“Watching the entire Eagles community come together has been an inspiration,” the team statement read.
+“We are truly grateful for all of the support we have received and we are looking forward to continuing our preparations for the 2018 season.”

-But wide receiver Torrey Smith, who said previously that he planned to skip the visit, responded with a series of tweets.
+Wide receiver Torrey Smith, who said previously that he planned to skip the visit, responded with a series of tweets.

 “So many lies,” he wrote, adding, “Not many people were going to go.”